tillschwoerer/the-data-science-cookbook/recipes/HoneyCake.md

 # Dish Name
-It's a latvian cake we ate on birthdays, namesdays or other celebrations.
+It’s a traditional Latvian cake that we enjoy on birthdays, name days, and other celebrations.
-One of my favorite cakes.
+It’s one of my favorite cakes.

 ![HoneyCake](../img/HoneyCake.jpg)